ayahyaoui/touche-coule/README.md

 Open http://localhost:5173/

 On Metamask :
-    • click on « import account »
+- click on « import account »
-    • use one of the 20 private keys generated in the terminal.
-It creates an account 1000 ETH.
+- use one of the 20 private keys generated in the terminal.
+It creates an account 1000 ETH
-    • creates as many accounts as you want players.
+- creates as many accounts as you want players.
-    • make sure the accounts are « connected », click on « non connected » otherwise
+- make sure the accounts are « connected », click on « non connected » otherwise

 On Metamask, everytime you start a new game, reinitialize ALL the accounts :
-    • wait for the 20 private keys to be generated
+- wait for the 20 private keys to be generated
-    • settings – advanced – reset account
+- settings – advanced – reset account